 Don’t make the mistake I did, make sure to tape off any area of the kitchen walls that you don’t want to accidentally apply the kitchen cabinet paint.

-Step 7: Remove Cabinet Hinges and Pulls
+7. Remove Kitchen Cabinet Hinges and Pulls

 Moving along with the kitchen cabinet painting prep work, remove all hardware with a toolkit like this one to take off kitchen cabinet pulls.